disabledtech/indecision-app/README.md

 # Indecision

 A TODO list app that randomly chooses what you should do next so you can overcome your indecision.
+[View live on the web](https://indecision-disabledtech.herokuapp.com/).